 The Program Committee of the 9th PSIVT 2019 invites the submission of technical papers for the main technical track of the conference which will be held at Sydney, Australia from November 18th to 22nd, 2019.
 Submissions are invited on significant, original, and previously unpublished research on all aspects of image and video technology.
 All papers will receive mindful and rigorous reviews.
 The Pacific-Rim Symposium on Image and Video Technology (PSIVT) has been held 8 times.
 It is a highly referenced conference that will provide authors with useful critical feedback.

 PSIVT 2019 provides a forum for who are being involved or are contributing to both the theoretical advances and practical implementations to publish research findings and exchange experiences in related topics.

 PSIVT 2019 is seeking high quality submissions in the broad field of image and video technology.
 The topics of interests include, but are not limited to the following:

 All papers of the past PSIVT conferences have EI-indexed already.
-The papers of PSIVT2019 will be published as LNCS and will be EI-indexed.
-And the extension version of the selected papers will be published on the special issue of SCI journal.
+The papers of PSIVT 2019 will be published as LNCS and will be EI-indexed and the extension version of the selected papers may be published on the special issue of a journal.

-PSIVT2019 review is a double-blind process, i.e. authors do not know the names of the reviewers of their papers and reviewers do not know the names of the authors.
-Authors are advised not to reveal their identity in the paper, especially when self-citing your previous work and your experimental data.
+PSIVT 2019 review is a double-blind process, i.e. authors do not know the names of the reviewers of their papers and reviewers do not know the names of the authors.
+Authors are advised not to reveal their identity in the paper, especially when self-citing previous work and experimental data.
 A paper failing to observe the double-blind policy will be rejected without a review.